jagannath79/UDActiveDirectoryPortal/README.md

 1. Home
 2. AD Users
+3. AD Groups
-3. AD OnBoarding
+4. AD OnBoarding
-4. AD Group Creation
+5. AD Group Creation
-5. Reports
+6. Reports

 Note: AD OnBoarding as per the use case that I have followed is little different where it connects to the SQL Database to fetch the account to be copied from.